Prospects for the determination of fundamental constants with beyond-state-of-the-art uncertainty using molecular hydrogen ion spectroscopy: Simulations of fundamental constant determinations using least-squares adjustments

-Compared to the scenario discussed earlier \cite{Karr2016a}, the reduction of the uncertainties $u(m_p/m_e)$, $u(\mu_{pd}/m_e)$, $u(R_\infty)$ $u(r_p)$, $u(r_d)$ is by factors~ 72, 110, 6, 37, 140, respectively, where now experimental uncertainties are assumed being two orders smaller, a different set of MHI transitions, and inclusion of different hydrogen data are considered.
+the reduction of the uncertainties $u(m_p/m_e)$, $u(\mu_{pd}/m_e)$, $u(R_\infty)$ $u(r_p)$, $u(r_d)$ is by factors~ 72, 110, 6, 37, 140, respectively, where now experimental uncertainties are assumed to be two orders smaller, a different set of MHI transitions, and inclusion of different hydrogen data are considered.

-It should be noted that already for uncertainties on the order of $(2-5)\times10^{-13}$ - one order lower than today - (data row 4 in the table) the uncertainties of the charge radii {and of the Rydberg constant} would be a factor 2 smaller than CODATA 2018 uncertainties, and the mass ratio uncertainties a factor $\simeq25$ smaller.
+It should be noted that already for experimental uncertainties on the order of $(2-5)\times10^{-13}$ - one order lower than today - (data row 4 in the table) the uncertainties of the charge radii {and of the Rydberg constant} would be a factor 2 smaller than CODATA 2018 uncertainties, and the mass ratio uncertainties a factor $\simeq25$ smaller.

+Finally, Table~\ref{tab:Five transitions plus H-D with LSA} also considers, in the last two data rows, a possible substantial reduction in QED theory uncertainty.
+This would mainly reduce the uncertainty of $r_d$.